Religion in ancient Rome: Domestic and private cult

 The mos maiorum established the dynastic authority and obligations of the citizen-paterfamilias ("the father of the family" or the "owner of the family estate").
 He had priestly duties to his lares, domestic penates, ancestral Genius and any other deities with whom he or his family held an interdependent relationship.
-His own dependents, who included his slaves and freedmen, owed cult to his Genius.See also Severy, 9-10 for interpretation of the social, economic and religious role of the paterfamilias within the immediate and extended family and the broader community.Genius was the essential spirit and generative power – depicted as a serpent or as a perennial youth, often winged – within an individual and their clan (gens (pl. gentes).
+His own dependents, who included his slaves and freedmen, owed cult to his Genius.

+Genius was the essential spirit and generative power – depicted as a serpent or as a perennial youth, often winged – within an individual and their clan (gens (pl. gentes).
 A paterfamilias could confer his name, a measure of his genius and a role in his household rites, obligations and honours upon those he fathered or adopted.
 His freed slaves owed him similar obligations.

 A pater familias was the senior priest of his household.
 He offered daily cult to his lares and penates, and to his di parentes/divi parentes at his domestic shrines and in the fires of the household hearth.
 His wife (mater familias) was responsible for the household's cult to Vesta.
 In rural estates, bailiffs seem to have been responsible for at least some of the household shrines (lararia) and their deities.
 Household cults had state counterparts.
 In Vergil's Aeneid, Aeneas brought the Trojan cult of the lares and penates from Troy, along with the Palladium which was later installed in the temple of Vesta.